Gizra/Gizra-Way-Book/views.md

 ![](images/views/filters.png)

-These of you who familiar with SQL can look at the bottom of the screen and see the query built from this View:
+These of you who familiar with SQL can look at the bottom of the screen and see the query built from this View (that's if you set the `Show the SQL query` in the View setting).

 ![](images/views/query.png)

+Below the Query you can see preview of the View results.